Author: A/Prof Amanda Oakley, Dermatologist, Hamilton, New Zealand, 2009. Updated September 2014.

 The following agents can be used to lighten epidermal melanosis, alone or, more effectively, in combination:

-Resurfacing using chemical peels, laser, intense pulsed light (IPL) or dermabrasion may be effective but unfortunately risks further damage to the epidermis and formation of more pigment.
+Resurfacing using chemical peels, laser (especially picosecond laser), intense pulsed light (IPL) or dermabrasion may be effective but unfortunately risks further damage to the epidermis and formation of more pigment.
 Cautious cryotherapy to small areas of postinflammatory pigmentation can be effective but risks causing permanent hypopigmentation.

 Cosmetic camouflage using make-up is sometimes the best advice.